-Bruce C. Corwin is the Company's Chairman and CEO.
+Bruce C. Corwin, the Company’s Chairman and CEO, led the Company for 40 years.
+He passed away November 4, 2021.
 Bruce's son, David, is Metropolitan's President and represents the fourth generation of the Corwin family to run the company.
 Joseph H. Corwin moved to California from Sioux City, Iowa and founded the Company in 1923 with one theatre, the Broadway, in downtown Los Angeles.
 His sons, Lawrence and Sherrill, grew with the business, and Metropolitan was the dominant motion picture exhibitor in downtown Los Angeles by the late 1940s.
 Bruce's father, Sherrill, ultimately became the chief executive of the growing circuit and fostered expansion into Palm Springs and Santa Barbara, California.
 Metropolitan's largest area of concentration is in Santa Barbara County, where it has operated since 1950.

 In the mid-1960s, Metropolitan was among the first exhibition circuits in the nation to venture into a Spanish language film policy, both in subtitle form for American movies and in Spanish for Mexican produced films.
 The Company continues to operate a Spanish language theatre in greater Los Angeles as well as a traditional ten-plex in Calexico, California.